 We absolutely love formal ceremony exits!
 Just remember that if you plan on having a formal exit with bubbles, petals, or confetti, you will need at least two people to help pass out these items to your guests and then direct them to where they need to stand.
 Without direction, your guests will not be aware that they are to stick around for this sweet send off.
-This will also help the day flow more smoothly so you can get family photos started more efficiently or off to your cocktail hour sooner. ...which means more time for the two of you to relax and mingle.
+This will also help the day flow more smoothly so you can get family photos started more efficiently or, get you off to your cocktail hour sooner. ...which means more time for the two of you to relax and mingle.
 Also, just a friendly reminder to notify all your family members ahead of time who are a part of family photos not to leave after the formal exit if pictures are taking place at your ceremony site.

 Ok friends, we are not going to lie.
 Usually, this can be one of the most stressful parts of the day for our couples.
 But, fear not!
-We have some advice, tips, and tricks to help this portion of the day run as smoothly as possible.
+We have some advice, tips, and tricks to help this portion of the day run as smooth as possible.
 Right off the bat, if one or both sides of your families tend to run notoriously late, then we strongly encourage you to have your family photos take place after the wedding ceremony.
 If your families usually run right on time and if you are planning on doing a first look, then we encourage you to consider having all your family photos take place before the ceremony so you can relax and go straight to your cocktail hour to relax and mingle.
 A Family Photo Shot List is STRONGLY recommended.
 There will be a section on your Wedding Day Questionnaire where you will be able to write this out for us.
-A shot list will also protect family photo time from being taken over by family members who want more photos than what you'd like, cutting into your cocktail hour time and stretching your photo taking patience.
+A shot list will also protect family photo time from being taken over by family members who want more photos than what you'd like, which will cut into your cocktail hour time and stretch your photo taking patience.
 Take into consideration that each family photo equals 3 - 5 minutes of time.
-We recommend that you keep family photos under 40 minutes just to make sure your sanity is under control
+We recommend that you keep family photos under 30 minutes just to make sure your sanity is under control

 Example of a Family Photo Shot List: